 One of the great fundamental problems facing modern medicine is the seemingly inevitable emergence of resistance to drugs such as antibiotics by bacteria, or the resistance to chemotherapy by cancer cells.
 We seem to be involved in an arms race which we are at best keeping pace, like the Red Queen.
 I will explain some of the evolutionary dynamics that make this the race that it is, and may always be.

-Professor Robert Austin
+Prof. Robert Austin

 Professor of Physics, Princeton University